 We don’t tend to think about soft tissue vibrations as amounting to anything meaningful while running.

-Additionally, excessive soft tissue movement and vibrations have been implicated in the development of lower extremity injuries, so minimizing these micro movements can also potentially help safeguard against running-related injuries.
+Additionally, excessive soft tissue movement and vibrations have been implicated in developing lower extremity injuries, so minimizing these micro-movements can also potentially help safeguard against running-related injuries.

 Benefits of Compression Sleeves for Runners